openSUSE/obs-landing/_posts/development/2024-10-23-make-it-easier-for-users-to-understand-what-is-there-on-a-request.md

 title: 3 Improvements For Collaboration on the Request Page
 category: development
 ---
-Our recent redesign of the request page has introduced three significant improvements that make it easier for users to understand better their requests.
+Our recent redesign of the request page has introduced three significant improvements that make it easier for you to understand better their requests.
 Those improvements are part of the [beta program](/2018/10/04/the-beta-program/).

 {% include partials/_series-of-posts-about-request-redesign.md %}

 # More Clarity on the Diffs

 We've added eyecatchers on the request's diff page.
-The diff component now shows small highlights that help users understand what exactly changed.
+The diff component now shows small highlights that help you understand what exactly changed.

 <figure>
   <img src="/images/posts/2024-10-23/eyecatchers.png" alt="Eyecatchers in a file diff" />